billpg/HashBack/README.md

 To exploit knowing a verification hash, an attacker would need to build a valid JSON request body that resolves to that hash.
 As the value of the `Unus` property is included in the hash but not revealed to an attacker, the task is practically impossible.

 ### What if a Caller sends a POST request to an Issuer, but that Issuer copies that the request along to a different Issuer?
-The second Issuer will reject the request becuase they will observe the `IssuerUrl` property of the request is for the first Issuer, not itself.
+The second Issuer will reject the request because they will observe the `IssuerUrl` property of the request is for the first Issuer, not itself.

 ### What if an attacker floods the POST request URL with many fake requests?
 Any number of fake requests will all be rejected by the Issuer because there will be no verification hash that matches the expected hash and the Issuer will not respond with a Bearer token without one.